 Speeds are consistently good on most servers, and overall it provides a good package – plus its 24/7 support team is always on hand if you run into problems.

 If you’re after a good Fire Stick VPN but can’t spend a lot of money, Surfshark is a great option.
 While it’s not quite as fully-featured as Express or NordVPN, for the price it’s real bargain and performed admirably in our Surfshark review.

 You’ll be able to stream in HD thanks to excellent connection speeds, and the large network of around 3,200 servers in 65 countries means you’ll have a great selection of content to choose from.
 If you’re having trouble finding a server that works, or notice that Surfshark isn’t working as it should, you’ll also have friendly 24-hour live chat support to help you out.

 A great feature of Surfshark is its unlimited connections policy – that means you can cover virtually every device you own with one plan.
-Install it on your PC, phone, Fire Stick and Xbox and you’ll still be able give your logins to a couple of friends for them to use.
+Install it on your PC, phone, Fire Stick and router, and you’ll still be able give your logins to a couple of friends for them to use.